 If you are starting a social media site, comply with the DMCA is an absolute must.
 There are a number of steps you must take to do so such as selecting a DMCA agent service, and they are complex.
 Read the rest of this article and then contact me to discuss compliance.

 You need to control the conduct of people using your website.
 Why?
 Well, ask yourself a few questions.
+Do you want:

-- Do you want members threatening each other?
+- Members threatening each other?

-- Do you want members posting racist attacks?
+- Members posting racist attacks?